Texas Dog Bite Attorney

 In the United States, a little more than 36% of households own at least one dog.
 Dogs are a great source of joy for many of us.
 These pets didn’t earn their nickname as man’s best friend for no reason.
 Canines become our greatest companions and can also defend us from danger.
 However, more than 4 million Americans are victims of dog bites every year.
 Of those, an estimated 20% of victims require medical attention for their injuries.
 Dog bite victims do have legal options available.
 A skilled dog bite lawyer from The Carlson Law Firm can protect your rights.

-If you need legal assistance for a dog bite, a dog bite attorney at The Carlson Law Firm knows which measures to take when dealing with negligent dog owners.
+If you need legal assistance for a dog bite, a dog bite lawyer at The Carlson Law Firm knows which measures to take when dealing with negligent dog owners.
 We are ready to put the experience of more than 40 attorneys and over 100 staff members to use, to help you receive the compensation you deserve.
 You can be confident knowing that a dog bite lawyer can help you effectively accomplish your case.
 Our firm can hold the individual liable for your personal or your child’s injuries after a dog attack.
 Our job is not to give up pursuing a favorable result, no matter how difficult the situation becomes.

 Common Dog Bite Injuries